light gray lines

 authorize.net- payment gateway

 Owned by Visa, Authorize.net is used by over 430,000 merchants.
-It provides dedicated merchant accounts through its network of partner banks and processes over 1 billion transactions and $149 billion in payments every year.
-Merchants can choose between two service options: a payment gateway, if they already have a merchant account, or or an all-in-one solution (with a partner bank’s merchant account).
+It provides dedicated merchant accounts through its network of partner banks and processes 1.2 billion transactions annually, serving as the most widely integrated payment gateway among US merchant acquirers (partnering with 41% of providers)

 Strengths: